Aleksany4/rsschool-cv/cv.md

 ## About me:
 I'm 34 years old man from Minsk, Belarus.
-A little over a year moved to Warsaw, Poland.
+1.5 years moved to Warsaw, Poland.
 I thought about learning programming about 6 years ago, but something always prevented me, just at that time we were waiting for our daughter.
 But now, working in Poland as a courier (quite a physically demanding job).
 I realized that I should stop waiting for a miracle, so I started to learn JavaScript with RSSchool.
+JS/FE PreSchool is completed.
+Start stage 1.

 ***